Fintom-Foundation/node-keccak/README.md

 ## Warning

-Do not use SHA-3 for hashing passwords.
-Do not even use SHA-3 + salt for hashing passowords.
+Do not use Keccak for hashing passwords.
+Do not even use Keccak + salt for hashing passowords.
 Use a [slow hash](http://codahale.com/how-to-safely-store-a-password/) instead.